ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 ## Pin Map Configuration

 Configure the pin map with the multiplexed connection and relay configuration definitions.
-The route metadata defined in `MultiplexedDUTPinRoute` elements is consumed by TSM APIs at runtime to determine which relay configuration to apply for each site.
+The route metadata is consumed by TSM APIs at runtime to determine which relay configuration to apply for each site.

+### Configuring Multiplexed Connections

-### Pin Map Structure
+Use the Pin Map Editor to configure the following:

-1. Define the measurement instrument (for example, `NIDmmInstrument` or `NIDCPowerInstrument`).
+1. **Add the measurement instrument** (for example, DMM or DC Power instrument).
-2. Define a `Multiplexer` with a **Multiplexer Type** that matches the type identifier used in your code when calling `GetSwitchNames` and `SetSwitchSession`.
+2. **Add a Multiplexer instrument** and set the **Multiplexer Type** field to match the type identifier used in your code when calling `GetSwitchNames` and `SetSwitchSession`.
-3. Define `MultiplexedConnection` elements that map instrument channels to DUT pins.
-4. Define `MultiplexedDUTPinRoute` elements within each `MultiplexedConnection` to specify the **Site**, **Multiplexer**, and **Route** for each pin-site combination.

-Depending on the multiplexer type, you may also need to define:
-- `NIRelayDriverModule` for controlling relay-based routes
+3. **Define the DUT pins** used in the multiplexed connections.
+4. **Add connections in the Connections table** to map each instrument channel to a DUT pin across sites.
+For each connection, specify:
+   - **Pin**: The DUT pin being connected through the multiplexer
+   - **Site**: The site number for this connection
+   - **Instrument** and **Channel**: The instrument channel being routed
-- `SystemRelay` entries for each relay used for site routing
+   - **Multiplexer**: The multiplexer used for routing
-- `RelayConfiguration` entries that specify relay states for each route
-- `SystemRelayConnection` entries to map relays to relay driver module control lines
+   - **Route**: The relay configuration or route name to apply for this pin-site combination

 ### Example Pin Map: NIGenericMultiplexer with Relay Configurations